jack daniel's single barrel barrel proof review

 jack daniel's single barrel barrel proof overview

 You probably know Jack Daniel’s, so you probably have your own opinion of it already.
 Don’t worry, I’m like that too.
 There are a number of Jack Daniel’s Tennessee whiskeys out there, and for better or worse, I’ve reviewed most of them already.
-Jack Daniel’s Single Barrel Barrel Proof Tennessee Whiskey, their barrel proof / cask strength Tennessee Whiskey offering, happens to be one of the few I haven’t reviewed yet.
+Jack Daniel’s Single Barrel Barrel Proof Tennessee Whiskey, their barrel proof / cask strength Tennessee Whiskey offering, happens to be one of the few I haven’t reviewed until now.

 The 47% ABV version of Jack Daniel’s Single Barrel Tennessee Whiskey is actually quite good and one I recommend to any Jack Daniel’s lover.
 It’s one of the best whiskeys that Jack Daniel’s offers, so the barrel proof version is quite an interesting proposition.